jaredKreppein/appmap_auto_dependencies/README.md

 A Ruby script that automatically adds the required dependencies to your Ruby project so you can start AppMapping right away.

 ## How to use the script
-Make sure the `colorize ge,` is installed.
+Make sure the `colorize gem,` is installed.
 If it is not, run
 ```sh
 gem install colorize
 ```